jbinto/ansible-ubuntu-rails-server/README.md

 vagrant up
 ```

+Sometimes, `vagrant up` times out before Ansible gets a chance to connect.
+I haven't figured this out yet.
+If this happens, run `vagrant provision` to continue the Ansible playbook.

 To run individual roles (e.g. only install nginx), try the following.
 You can replace `nginx` with any role name, since they're all tagged in `build-server.yml`.

 ```